 To understand how exercise selection works when building a powerlifting program, it’s important to know how exercise tiering works.
 A program will always constitute of tier 1, 2, and 3 exercises.
 The different tiers represent the primary movement for a particular training goal, a secondary lift to increase volume in a particular movement, increase muscle mass or overcome a sticking point, and finally, accessories that act as prehab/rehab, or as “powerbuilding” work.
 As an example:

-Tier 3: This includes exercises meant to help you improve on your Tier 2 exercises, and target weaknesses that you may have, or increase size.
-Machine exercises, from leg pressing to extensions or curls, pullups, rows, lat pulldowns, dips, and more – these all fit in Tier 3.
+- Tier 3: This includes exercises meant to help you improve on your Tier 2 exercises, and target weaknesses that you may have, or increase size.
+Machine exercises, from leg presses to extensions or curls, pullups, rows, lat pulldowns, dips, and more – these all fit in Tier 3.

-Calisthenic work can be excellent for Tier 3 work, but it’s not meant to replace Tier 1 or 2.
+Calisthenics for powerlifting can be excellent for mostly Tier 3 work, but it’s not meant to replace Tier 1 or 2.
 Some argue that dips and weighted are the greatest chest builders out there, but your T1 and T2 exercises for the competition bench press should still revolve around the press and its many different variations.
 Others say that you can build a powerful back doing tons of pullup variations, but pullups are nothing more than a way to keep the back healthy and improve on your strength for the pull, press, and squat.

-This b rings us back to the age-old battle of muscle confusion versus specificity.
-Training nothing but squats versus utilizing a variety of exercises to build your squat.
-In both theory and practice, both are viable ways to improve upon a person’s squat.
-No matter how you slice or dice it, if you train your legs a lot and squat often, you’ll build the muscle size and the necessary neural pathways to execute an efficient, proficient squat for your overall lean mass.
-With patience and a little genetic luck, you can squat over three times your own bodyweight.
+Should you train the competition squat, or use a variety of squats?
+In both theory and practice, both are viable ways to improve.
+No matter how you slice or dice it, if you train your legs a lot and squat often, you’ll build the muscle size and the necessary neural pathways to execute an efficient, proficient squat for your size and training age.

-But some individuals respond better to training almost solely the squat, while others might benefit from expanding their training and tiering their exercises.
+Some individuals respond better to training almost solely the squat, while others might benefit from expanding their training and tiering their exercises.
 That depends on how far along you are with your training, and what you best respond to both physically and psychologically.
-Sometimes it takes more than just muscle stimulus to keep you training – getting bored can make you stall or stop lifting.
+Sometimes what you need isn’t more raw strength, but a consistent technique.
+At other times, it takes more than just muscle stimulus to keep you training – getting bored can make you stall or stop lifting.